sakshissg/Digit_Recognizer_CNN_Model/README.md

 **Test Set:** Contains 1,720 images with 784 columns, representing pixel values.

+(YOU CAN DOWNLOAD THE DATASET FROM HERE: https://www.kaggle.com/datasets/sakshisinghssg/digit-recognizer-dataset)

 ### Preprocessing

 **Data Loading:** Loaded training and test datasets from CSV files.